Icinga/icinga2/doc/10-icinga-template-library.md

 hpasm_privpassword		| **Optional.** The password for authPriv security level. hpasm_privprotocol		| **Optional.** The private protocol for SNMPv3 (des\|aes\|aes128\|3des\|3desde).
 hpasm_servertype		| **Optional.** The type of the server: proliant (default) or bladesystem. hpasm_eval-nics			| **Optional.** Check network interfaces (and groups).
 Try it and report me whyt you think about it.
 I need to build up some know how on this subject.
-If you get an error and think, it is not justified for your configuration, please tell me about it. (alwasy send the output of "snmpwalk -On ....
+If you get an error and think, it is not justified for your configuration, please tell me about it. (always send the output of "snmpwalk -On ....
 1.3.6.1.4.1.232" and a description how you setup your nics and why it is correct opposed to the plugins error message. hpasm_remote			| **Optional.** Run remote SNMP checks if enabled.
 Otherwise checks are executed locally using the `hpasmcli` binary.
 Defaults to `true`.

 #### adaptec-raid <a id="plugin-contrib-command-adaptec-raid"></a>